 The North Atlantic LCC geographic area extends from southeastern Virginia north along the mid-Atlantic coast through New England to Nova Scotia and the Gaspe Peninsula of Quebec.
 The highly urban and suburban dominated landscapes of the southern part of the LCC coastal region support nearly one-quarter of the total U.S. population including large urban centers such as Washington, D.C., Philadelphia, New York City and Boston.
 Coastal habitats are among those most likely to be heavily impacted by sea level rise and increased storminess due to climate change, and with the level of human development along the coast of the North Atlantic LCC, these coastal habitats are threatened to be trapped between rising water levels and human infrastructure.

 The North Atlantic LCC area encompasses a wide diversity of coastal ecosystems and habitat types, including large bays and estuary systems, beaches, coastal islands, salt marshes, rocky shoreline and major river systems.
 A number of fish, wildlife and plant species depend on these habitats such as piping plovers that nest and feed on beaches and salt marsh sparrows that nest in salt marshes.
 These coastal habitats also provide a variety of ecosystem services including flood abatement and carbon storage.
-Depending on a number of factors, these habitats may or may not be able to persist in place the face of rising sea levels or may be able to migrate or reestablish at higher elevations.
+Depending on a number of factors, these habitats may or may not be able to persist in place in the face of rising sea levels or may be able to migrate or reestablish at higher elevations.
 Scientists have developed and are developing many different models, tools, and visualizations that predict the level and impacts of sea level rise on coastal habitats and the species that use them.

 Decision Structure